myllynen/ansible-packer/README.md

 To build an image install Packer on a build host, install this role, and run a playbook as shown below.

+For completeness sake, this role can also be used to create custom ISO installer images (without Packer).
+See the example for creating custom ISO near the bottom of this page.

 After [installing Packer](https://www.packer.io/downloads), install this
 role: